Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

   - Shows Memory, Threads, War status, Health regen setting, Time, Whether daily-timer/taxes are on.
   - ? - Shows /ta commands.
   - delete {playername} - Deletes a player's towny data.
+  - tpplot {world} {x} {z} - Teleports an admin to the Towny chunk coordinates seen in the /towny map command.
+Be careful with large numbers, you could be teleported farther than you think and end up generating chunks.
   - plot
     - claim {playername} - Admin command to claim a plot for another player.
 Area must be a part of a town.
     - meta - used to view a plot's metadata.